KrailOrg/krail/README.md

 Krail is usable, though there are still some bugs and further developments needed.
 Vaadin push is now supported.

-### demo
+## demo

 There is a [simple demo](https://github.com/davidsowerby/krail-demo) project

-### testApp
+## testApp

 There is a [functional test application](https://github.com/davidsowerby/krail-testApp) which can also be used to explore functionality

-##Project Build
+#Project Build

 Gradle is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin).

-If you are an Eclipse user, and want to build from the source, you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.
+If you want to build from source run 'gradle eclipse' or 'gradle idea' to generate the IDE files